 Several of our faculty members are leading efforts to better understand specific cardiovascular conditions and therapies.

 - Drs.
-Sachin Shah, Richard Patten and David Venesy have established a first-of-its-kind clinical registry for patients with a rare infiltration of heart muscle caused by sarcoidosis, more commonly known to affect the lungs.
+Sachin Shah, and David Venesy have established a first-of-its-kind clinical registry for patients with a rare infiltration of heart muscle caused by sarcoidosis, more commonly known to affect the lungs.
+They work in close collaboration with our colleagues in other disciplines in an effort to explore cutting edge options for providing comprehensive care to these patients.
 Their efforts have resulted in a substantial multiyear grant to establish the registry and expand it to other clinical centers.

 - Dr. Christopher Pyne has been one of the pioneers in the transition of cardiac catheterization procedures to radial artery access and approach, with a dramatic reduction in the post-procedural bed rest, discomfort, and bleeding risk as compared with traditional femoral artery procedures.